 Impressions and CTR feel good but don't pay bills.
 Celebrating high CTR while ignoring negative ROAS leads to poor decisions.

 Guideline: Always connect metrics to business outcomes.
 High CTR with high CPA means the wrong people are clicking.
+Consider working with a best Reddit marketing agency to ensure you're focused on metrics that drive real business results.

 Exporting and Integrating Data